Dakar Travel Information

-Travellers to Senegal over 18 years do not have to pay duty on 200 cigarettes or 50 cigars or 250g tobacco or tobacco products; perfume for personal use; gifts to the value of CFA 5,000.
-The import of spirits is not duty-free, but travellers are able to import one bottle of wine.
+Travellers to Senegal over 18 years do not have to pay duty on 200 cigarettes, 50 cigars or 250g tobacco or tobacco products; 1 bottle of perfume for personal use; gifts to the value of CFA 5,000; and one bottle of spirits.

 Become our Dakar Travel Expert